StarPlayrX/bigmac/README.md

 * Previous unsupported Mac use is very helpful
 * Try to get your system up to Catalina 10.15.7 using Dosdude1's patcher

+## Known Issues
+* macOS 11.4 and later has a PCIe racing issue at the kernel level.
+This can make booting up macOS very challenging and can require several reboots or having to remove all PCIe non-video cards.
+This seemly happens as random.
+There is no known fix.
+It seems to freeze up at HID and boot UUID selections.
+Sometime single user boot helps but it's not a great workaround as it does not always work.

         Select your macOS version (macOS 11.4 or macOS 12.0 Beta).
 Then to download it from Apple click "Download macOS"